~ 2015 Vegetable Seed List (2016 list coming in November) ~

 for a particular reason , which we try to explain in the description.

-The two of us write our own catalogue and our own website, so they've been written by gardeners, for gardeners.
+We write our own on-line catalogue - the website is designed and maintained by us personally - so it has been written by gardeners, for gardeners.

 We really do hope you enjoy these vegetables as much as we have enjoyed tracking them down and trying them out.